yAOwzers/tp/docs/UserGuide.md

 <!-- @@author chuckiex3-->
 ## 2. Quick Start

-Here is a list of instructions on how you can download Zer0Note!
+Here is a list of instructions on how you can run Zer0Note!

 1. Ensure that you have Java 11 or above installed.
 You may use the [Oracle Java SE runtime](https://www.oracle.com/java/technologies/javase-downloads.html)